 Short-term rentals (STRs) are typically residential properties that are rented for overnight accommodation for a period of fewer than 30 consecutive days.
-Currently, the city has no standards in the development code on whether the use of a residential property for short-term rental lodging is appropriate.
-However, the city does consider a short-term rental to be analogous to a hotel for purposes of collecting the city's Hotel Occupancy Tax (HOT).
-Providing standards within the zoning code would clarify what uses are considered lodging.
+Currently, the City has no standards in the Development Code on whether the use of a residential property for short-term rental lodging is appropriate.
+However, the City does consider a short-term rental to be analogous to a hotel for purposes of collecting the City's Hotel Occupancy Tax (HOT).
+Providing standards within the Development Code would clarify what uses are considered lodging.
+Further discussion related to the City's Hotel Occupancy Tax and Minimum Property Standards, including a potential STR registration ordinance, can be found in Appendix 5.